deejaygraham/sketchnoting-for-developers/draft.md

 mostly no one will notice in the finished note.
 If you make a mess, just accept it and move on - worrying about what you have done wrong will stop you capturing anything else the speaker has to say.

-# Using

-Is it just for talks?
-Other uses - one technique to get you started.
-Laurens Bonnema, agile coach - retrospectives, reviews and sprint planning.
-If anyone is interested in this, Laurens runs a course for Product Owners and there are details in the SNW.

-# Inspiration

-sketchote army for inspiration and posting new stories Twitter flickr, PInterest

-Embrace your mistakes
-(examples)
-Smudges and spelling problems
-Y and A can be cleaned up

 Practice improves
 Confreaks, youtube - no pressure way to practice - press pause

-Filter and focus on what's important'

-Austin Kleon steal like an artist
-Daily journal
-Book summaries

-Painting is a blind man's profession.
-He paints not what he sees, but what he feels, what he tells himself about what he has seen.”
--Pablo Picasso

-Why?

-Notes on a Laptop - twitter, facebook, email distractions oh my!

-Improve learning &amp; retention

-Dual Coding Theory - Allan Paivio

-Verbal and Visual info - brain rules ???

-It's fun!

-#Encoding & Memory

-Brain Rules
-Senses designed to work together - sow when combined in a learning environment, images and text say, the brain pays more attention and encodes the memory more robustly.
-*Smell is especially important* - Look for mor examples

-Merlin - Visualisation
-Rule of Thumb - John Medina presenters.

-Pioneers

-Julie Stitt

-Jeannel King

-DSL

-Works on My Machine

-Icons

-# Fonts

 # Unit Test

 Good to test our code.
 Test of a good sketchnote is that you can reconstruct the highlights